(For character descriptions, click here) (But I still have some description in here)

 Continue reading “Family Fluff”

-Tacoma, Washington, 2006 — Three heads with messy brown hair, black curls, and red waves poked up from behind the arm of a dark purple couch.
+Tacoma, Washington, 2006 — Three heads full of brown waves, black curls, and red sort-of waves poked up from behind the arm of a dark purple couch.
 Jade green, hickory brown, and amber eyes all trained on one thing:

 I thought it would be fun to share some of my favorite lines and quotes from my WIPs, so on the first Monday of either every post-NaNo month or post-every-month I write a full-length story, I’ll be sharing up to fifteen of my favorite lines and quotes from the featured WIP.

 Continue reading “Announcing: Fifteen Favorite Lines & Quotes”